shrideio/shoebox/src/packages/README.md

     - ProGet supports feed connectors allowing to unify package feeds from different sources. click **add connector** to open the _Select Connector_ dialog, select `nuget.org` from the _Connector_ dropdown and click *Save* to create a new feed.
 When _v2_ viewed in the feed viewer page (`Feed -> v2`) it is expected to display packages derived from _nuget.org_.

-    - Browse to `Container` and click **Create New Docker Registry** to open the _Create Docker Registry_ dialog.
-Enter the registry name, `docker.default` will be used further, and click **Create Docker Registry** to save changes.
-Add a _hub.docker.com_ connector to the newly created registry similarly to what is described above.
+    > Currently Proget hosted as a linux container cannot be used as a Docker registry due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).